tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'An extension to the original fittness for use framework as described in Veiga et al., 2017.'
+'An extension to the original fitness for use framework as described in Veiga et al., 2017.'

 ********************